ARM-software/acle/main/acle.md

 In general, these intrinsics are aimed at DSP algorithm optimization on M-profile and R-profile.
 Use on A-profile is deprecated.
-However, the miscellaneous intrinsics and CRC32 intrinsics described in [ssec-Mdpi](#miscellaneous-data-processing-intrinsics) and [ssec-crc32](#crc32-intrinsics) respectively are suitable for all profiles.
+However, the miscellaneous intrinsics and CRC32 intrinsics described in [Miscellaneous data-processing intrinsics](#miscellaneous-data-processing-intrinsics) and [CRC32 intrinsics](#crc32-intrinsics) respectively are suitable for all profiles.

 ## Programmer's model of global state